anveshmuppeda/kubectl-helper/fields/readme.md

 </p>

 <a name="volemeMounts"></a>
-19. **volumeMounts** : This is a list that defines the volume mounts for the container.
+19 & 40. **volumeMounts:** This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.

 <a name="volemeMountsName"></a>
-21. **name:** The name of the volume, which should match the name of a volume defined in the `volumes` section of the same pod specification.
+21 & 42. **name:** (Volume mount name)The name of the volume, which should match the name of a volume defined in the `volumes` section of the same pod specification.

 <a name="volemereadOnly"></a>
-22. **readOnly:** A boolean flag indicating whether the volume should be mounted as read-only (`true`) or read-write (`false`).
+22 & 43. **readOnly:** A boolean flag indicating whether the volume should be mounted as read-only (`true`) or read-write (`false`).

 <p align="center">
   <a href="#fieldsexplaination">Go to Top ▲</a>
 </p>

 <a name="tolerationEffect"></a>
-35. **effect:** *Specifies the effect of the toleration.
+65. **effect:** *Specifies the effect of the toleration.
 Possible values are `NoSchedule`, `PreferNoSchedule`, or `NoExecute`.
 This field indicates what action should be taken if the toleration conditions are met.*

 <a name="tolerationKey"></a>
 36. **key:** The key is the taint key that the toleration is associated with.
 A taint is a key-value pair associated with a node that affects pod scheduling.